 - Taxis and Shuttle Services - RIT will reimburse you for expenses for taxis or shuttle services for travel between the airport or rail station to your hotel, between appointments, or between hotels and conference locations or business appointments.
-Receipts must be obtained for all such transportation.
+Obtain receipts for all such transportation.

 - Rail Transportation - RIT will reimburse you for the cost of railroad fare not to exceed the cost of the lowest applicable airfare.